-It took 14 years before Arnel Ricamara and the residents of Barangay San Pedro in Mulanay, Quezon to finally enjoy the benefits of a potable water system installed near their homes.
+It took 14 years for Arnel Ricamara and the residents of Barangay San Pedro in Mulanay, Quezon, to finally enjoy the benefits of a potable water system installed near their homes.

-For the longest time, it had been a backbreaking, daily struggle for their community.
+It had been a backbreaking, daily struggle for their community for the longest time.

 “We needed to walk two kilometers to fetch water from the river or through a spring because our deep wells did not have enough water supply.
-Those among us who had a carabao would use sleds to save themselves time and hardship.
+Those with a carabao would use sleds to save time and hardship.
 By the time we would arrive home, so much water would have spilled.
-And then every summer, our deep wells would dry up and we would line up to fetch water from the one remaining deep well.
+And then, every summer, our deep wells would dry up, and we would line up to fetch water from the one remaining deep well.
 Some would opt to buy drinking water from the nearest town,” says Ricamara, Barangay councilor and president of the Magsasakang Sinusulong ang Organikong Pagsasaka (MASINOP).

 ENDING THE LONG WAIT

 Ricamara looked for ways to ease their situation.
-He sought help from the authorities in the province, went through the tedious process of holding exploratory talks with local organizations, research groups, NGOs, and business establishments who could provide assistance.
+He sought help from the provincial authorities and went through the tedious process of holding exploratory talks with local organizations, research groups, NGOs, and business establishments that could provide assistance.

 “It all started during my conversation with Sir Pupot Pereda, Municipal Project Coordinator of Mulanay, over a bottle of Lambanog.
-We continuously worked with him in sharing our story to those interested to help.
+We continuously worked with him in sharing our story with those interested in helping.
 After a few weeks, he connected us to Philippine Business for Social Progress (PBSP) who, in turn, brought San Miguel Corporation on board,” Ricamara shares.

 ENGAGING THE PEOPLE

-Around 300 households are now benefitting from a steady supply of potable water coming from the seven tap stands installed in strategic locations around the barangay.
+Around 300 households benefit from a steady supply of potable water from the seven tap stands installed in strategic locations around the barangay.
 Another was installed at San Pedro Elementary School.

-To ensure its sustainability, PBSP tapped MASINOP to construct and help maintain the facility.
+PBSP tapped MASINOP to construct and help maintain the facility to ensure its sustainability.
 Armed with training and experience in working for a water system, Ricamara volunteered to train his members.

 “I shared my knowledge and helped train them in water system management.
 Since we are the beneficiaries of this gift of San Miguel to San Pedro, we are taking care of the water system as a sign of our gratitude for this once-in-a-lifetime opportunity.
 We will forever be thankful to San Miguel and PBSP for giving us this water system,” Ricamara said.